Tim K: Film

 In 2025, he composed the original score for Pretty Thing, an American erotic thriller directed by Justin Kelly.
-Released in theaters on July 4, 2025, by Shout!
-Studios, the film stars Alicia Silverstone and Karl Glusman and follows a psychologically charged affair that spirals into obsession.
-Tim K’s music plays a pivotal role in shaping the film’s uneasy, seductive tone.
-The soundtrack—released by Obscura Editions on July 7, 2025—features an atmospheric blend of processed piano, modular synth, layered vocals, and tape manipulation, crafting a haunting soundscape that mirrors the film’s themes of desire, dominance, and emotional volatility.
-Critics have widely praised the score for its emotional nuance and sonic elegance.
-Variety described it as “a wordless vocal element that carries an echo of posh 1960s European soundtracks.”
-Bloody Disgusting highlighted its “twinkly harp and piano” as contributing to the film’s “hypnotic dreaminess,” likening the effect to that of a fairytale.
-While High On Films critiqued the screenplay, it noted that “the heavy-lifting is left to Tim Kvasnosky’s music to crank up the unsettling mood.”
-Tim K’s score weaves fractured textures with brooding electronic undertones, heightening the film’s psychological intensity and offering a distinctively modern contribution to the erotic thriller genre.
+Released theatrically on July 4, 2025, by Shout!
+Studios, the film stars Alicia Silverstone and Karl Glusman.
+The soundtrack was released by Obscura Editions on July 7, 2025, and incorporates processed piano, modular synthesizer, layered vocals, and tape manipulation.
+Reviews of the film noted the score's contribution to its atmosphere.
+Variety described a “wordless vocal element that carries an echo of posh 1960s European soundtracks.”
+Bloody Disgusting cited the score's “twinkly harp and piano” as contributing to the film's “hypnotic dreaminess.”
+High On Films wrote that “the heavy-lifting is left to Tim Kvasnosky’s music to crank up the unsettling mood.”

 In 2018, Tim K scored JT Leroy starring Kristen Stewart and Laura Dern.
 The film is a biographical drama film that tells the story of Laura Albert, a woman who wrote and published a series of books under the pseudonym JT LeRoy, a young transgender man.
 The score featured an avant garde small ensemble woodwind score.

 In 2016, Tim K scored King Cobra, starring James Franco, Christian Slater and Molly Ringwald about the death of porn producer Bryan Kocis.
 It premiered at the Tribeca Film Festival.
 The score was well received, the music praised as "effervescent electronic score" by Screen Daily.

 In 2015, he composed score to Buried Above Ground, a documentary by director Ben Selkow.

 In 2014, Tim K composed the score, with Jake Shears of the Scissor Sisters, to Justin Kelly directed, Gus Van Sant produced I Am Michael starring James Franco and Emma Roberts The film was selected for domestic premiere at the Sundance Film Festival in 2015, and internationally at the Berlin International Film Festival.